imirzadeh/epsl-website/content/authors/shovito-barua-soumma/_index.md

 ---
 # Display name
-title: Abdullah Mamun
+title: Shovito Barua Soumma

 # Username (this should match the folder name)
 authors:
-- abdullah-mamun
+- shovito-barua-soumma

 # Is this the primary user of the site?
 superuser: true